 I’ve been hinting at it for weeks now.
 And the day is finally here!
 I’m so pleased to welcome New York Times Bestselling Author Karen Abbott as a Featured Writer on the Happiness Project.

 Karen is author of the historical nonfiction hits, Sin in the Second City and American Rose.
 Now, I’m a big fan of history as it is, but if you ask me, Karen has some of the coolest stuff around illustrating her research and her passion for this genre!
 Her websites are some of my all time favorites!
 There’s KarenAbbott.net, SinInTheSecondCity.com, and AmericanRoseTheBook.com.
 Just look at her book trailer for American Rose!
-She’s got blurbs from The Help author Kathryn Stockett, and my favorite book of all time, The Immortal Life of Henrietta Lacks author Rebecca Skloot!
+She’s got blurbs from authors Kathryn Stockett (The Help) and Rebecca Skloot (The Immortal Life of Henrietta Lacks.)